Therapy for People Who Experience Same-Sex Attraction

 Individual therapy may be an essential part of the process of understanding your same-sex attractions and related issues.
 Although it will not take care of all your needs, it can give direction to all your activities.
 For example, if you also participate in group therapy, a support group, or a community men’s group, your therapist can help you see how all these pieces fit together and help you keep them in balance.

-- Learn to control compulsive behaviors and overcome addictions.
+• Learn to control compulsive behaviors and addictions.

 Make your sessions count.
-If making changes in your life is important to you, do all you can to make them as effective as possible.
+If making changes in your life is important to you, do all you can to make your therapy sessions as effective as possible.
 Many people find it helpful to make written notes about their sessions and refer to them often.
-Some find it helpful to write in a journal as much detail about each session as they can.
+Some people find it helpful to write in a journal as much detail about each session as they can.
 That allows them to later review the things discussed and monitor progress.
-Especially make notes about things you want to think about further or pursue in a future session.
+Specially make notes about things you want to think about further or pursue in a future session.
 Be sure to write down the assignments you receive from your therapist and be sure you follow through with them.

 Group Therapy